 Thinking about getting pregnant?

 For many people, pregnancy is a time filled with hope and joy.
 However, it is also a time to reflect on your health and any health conditions that might affect your pregnancy.
-Some people desire a physical exam or check-up prior just before attempting to conceive, however, this separate appointment is not usually necessary if you have been seeing a clinican regularly.
+Some people desire a physical exam or check-up prior just before attempting to conceive, however, this separate appointment is not usually necessary if you have been seeing a clinician regularly.

 For those patients interested in planning for pregnancy and newborn care while a student at UC Berkeley the following preconceptional care appointments are recommended

-Social Services: With a counselor you will explore many aspects of balancing your clinical health, social health and well-being, with the challenges of parenting.
+Social Services: With a counselor, you will explore many aspects of balancing your clinical health, social health, and well-being, with the challenges of parenting.
 SHIP insurance plan information regarding dependent care coverage will be provided.